Nagaura Station (Aichi): Platforms

-Adjacent stations

 Station history

 Nagaura Station was opened on September 1, 1930, as a station on the Aichi Electric Railway Company.
 The Aichi Electric Railway became part of the Meitetsu group on August 1, 1935.
 The station has been unattended since September 1970.
 In January 2005, the Tranpass system of magnetic fare cards with automatic turnstiles was implemented, and the station has been unattended since that point.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 1,005 passengers daily (boarding passengers only).